Magenic/Badge-Application/docs/setup_project.md

 1. Clone the project from the Github repository.
 2. Build the solution.
 Make sure that no errors are encountered.
+3. Run the different projects to make sure that all are working.

 Important note related to Nuget Packages under the Mvc and WebApi projects:
 * Update Microsoft.AspNet.Mvc to version 5.2.6